Your benefits

 • Use employer username: KansasHealthSystem and password: Benefits4You

-When you need more permanent solutions or additional care resources, you have access to more services including:
+When you need permanent family care solutions or additional care resources, you have access to more services including:

 • Free membership to a comprehensive database and additional resources to help employees find full-time childcare in a Bright Horizons® center